• Skip to main content

 Admire the gorgeous Paris skyline with your sweetie from one of Paris’ many spectacular viewing spots.

-The 5 best views in Paris can be found at the Arc de Triomphe, Eiffel Tower, Mont Valérien, Sacré-Coeur Basilica, and Tour Montparnasse.
+The 5 best views in Paris can be found at:

 The only dilemma is deciding whether you want a daytime or nighttime view!

-: See unique street art in Montmartre, like this cute gem, on top of the more famous Wall of Love in Paris, France.
+Closeup of the Wall of Love in Paris, France.

-Visit the Wall of Love mural in Montmartre, a hip neighborhood in Paris, with your loved one.
+Visit the Wall of Love mural in Square Jehan Rictus park in Montmartre, a hip neighborhood in Paris, with your loved one.
 This mural features the phrase “I love you” in 250 languages.
 So cute!

 Don’t forget to get a selfie with the Wall of Love to remember your visit.